zfoo-project/zfoo/protocol/README.md

 ### Ⅸ. The difference between zfoo and Protobuf

-- Abandoning the deletion field of protobuf can also be compatible with the protocol, improving the performance by 1 times and reducing the cost by 1 times.
+- Abandoning the deletion field of protobuf can also be compatible with the protocol, improving the performance by 1 times and reducing the size by 1 times.

 - zfoo takes the intersection of type declarations in all languages, instead of protobuf taking the union, simplifying the type implementation of protobuf
     - protobuf